tldr-pages/tldr/pages/common/spike.md

 `spike watch`

-- Compile your project once to the "public" folder:
+- Compile your project once to the "public" directory:

 `spike compile`